jishii14/SpaceView/README.md

 speech-to-text and text-to-speech API's in order to improve the overall user experience and make viewing NASA's world-class images as easy as just saying a few words.

-Created at LA Hacks 2016 (24 hour coding event) by me, my brother, and a friend.
+Created at LA Hacks 2017 (24 hour coding event) by me and a few friends.